t4ol1n/tif/examples/jaxrs-jms-http/README.txt

 3.1) In Jetty
 > cd war ; mvn jetty:run

-3.2) From within the OSGi container karaf@tif> features:install tif-example-jaxrs-jms-http
+3.2) From within the TIF OSGi container karaf@tif> features:install tif-example-jaxrs-jms-http
-   "list | grep TIF" should now show the bundle of the example the server bundle should be in status started
+     "list | grep TIF" should now show the bundle of the example the server bundle should be in an 'Active' State

 4) Running the Client